 About Our Team

 STAR is proud to have an engaged, dedicated team of participants, community partners, volunteers, board members and on-site staff members.
-Since taking on the leadership role of Executive Director in June 2023, Linda Scott has re-invigorated STAR services with Housing Coordinator Chastity Rutherford, who oversees the management of our 12 Clean & Sober transitional apartment units along with providing housing referrals and coordination with local agencies for justice-involved individuals who are experiencing homelessness.
-Leah Zoller, Director of recovery services, is here to aid in support and connection to resources for the recovery journey.
-Program Administrator, Katie Rains, provides oversight of day-to-day operations, finances, and grant management.
-The newest STAR Team Member, Positive Office Support Teia Brown, is taking part in keeping the rest of us organized, appointment scheduling, billing for services, and so much more!
+Since taking on the leadership role of Executive Director in June 2023, Linda Scott has re-invigorated STAR services with Director of Housing Kaelyn Pyke, who oversees the management of our sober transitional housing units along with providing housing referrals and coordination with local agencies for justice-involved individuals who are experiencing homelessness.
+Leah Zoller, Director of Recovery Services, is here to aid in support and connection to resources for the recovery journey.
+Director of Support Services, Katie Rains, provides oversight of day-to-day operations, finances, and grant management, Teia Brown is our incredible operations assistant, striving to keep the rest of us organized through appointment scheduling, billing for services, and so much more.
+Deborah Penebaker keeps our facilities organized and operating well.

 Board of Directors